 Chickens raised for meat (aka “broiler chickens”) are farmed more intensively than any other type of animal.
 Around 90 per cent of the 650 million birds raised for meat in Australia come from factory farms.

 Because of society’s demand for cheap meat, chickens have been selectively bred and fed to grow at three times their natural rate.
 Newly hatched chicks are sent into filthy, windowless sheds – as dim light discourages movement and increases food intake – with 40,000 or more other birds.

-Chickens raised for their flesh– called “broilers” by the chicken industry– spend their entire lives in filthy sheds with tens of thousands of other birds, where extreme crowding and confinement lead to outbreaks of disease.
-They are bred to grow so large so quickly that their legs and organs can’t keep up, making heart attacks, organ failure and leg deformities common.
-Many become crippled under their own weight and die miserably from dehydration because they can’t get to the water nozzles.
-When they are only 6 or 7 weeks old, they are crammed into cages and sent to slaughter.
+Chickens on these grim factory farms are bred to grow so large so quickly that their legs and organs can’t keep up, resulting in heart attacks, organ failure, and leg deformities.
+Many become crippled under their own weight and die in misery from dehydration because they can’t get to the water nozzles.

 An Animal Liberation exposé of the broiler-chicken industry in Australia found that the pelletised grain feed given to the birds tested positive for nicarbazin and salinomycin – drugs used to accelerate growth and help prevent the spread of disease caused by confinement and the concentrated buildup of faeces.
 For the chickens’ entire lives, the sheds aren’t cleaned, and a thick layer of waste builds up, burning the birds’ breasts and feet.